esiegmann/Integration_Roadmaps/docs/source/New_Integration_Roadmaps.rst

 If you want to integrate a cyberinfrastructure resource into the ACCESS ecosystem and no existing integration roadmap seems appropriate for your resources, you may want to propose a new ACCESS integration roadmap.
 This page explains the benefits of an integration roadmap and how to create a new one.
+At the end of this page, you'll find a link to begin the process of creating a new integration roadmap, but please review the information here first.

 **What does it mean to integrate a cyberinfrastructure resource with ACCESS?** For most resources, integration with ACCESS means participating in one or more of